 True happiness lies not in judgement but in appreciating and accepting things. – Mukund Kapoor

-If you find someone doing the wrong thing or if someone lacks something, then it’s better to show empathy, to correct him not in a judgmental way but in a way he can understand and become a better version of him/herself.
+If you find someone doing the wrong thing or if someone lacks something, then it’s better to show empathy, to correct him or not in a judgmental way but in a way he can understand and become a better version of him/herself.

 3. Do Not Overthink About The Results By Taking Informed Decisions

-Overthinking about what is going to happen or what will be the result of my action is like an inborn duty of every human, which brings fear, tension and unhappiness disguised.
+Overthinking about what is going to happen or what will be the result of my action is like an inborn duty of every human, which brings fear, tension, and unhappiness disguised.

-For instance, say if a farmer sows a seed, the result of his sowing depends upon many factors like sunlight and quality of soil and availability of water, the result of every action is unpredictable.
+For instance, say if a farmer sows a seed, the result of his sowing depends upon many factors like sunlight and quality of soil, and availability of water, the result of every action is unpredictable.

-You can never predict the results of your actions, and so there is no point in overthinking and taking tension for what will happen.
+You can never predict the results of your actions, so there is no point in overthinking and taking tension for what will happen.

 If you cannot do this, you can diverge your mind to the positives because it is better to avoid finding negatives.
 Focus on what can go right, and you’ll find yourself optimistic, and with optimism comes happiness.